acuppy/pudgy/README.md

 ## Pudgy

-A generic Ruby interface for any JSON or XML API
+A generic Ruby interface for any JSON or XML API.
+There are many libraries which handle connections to a remote service.
+Pudgy is designed to consume the response data and auto-magically convert that data into Ruby representations, which can be viewed, modified and updated.

 #### Usage

+##### Connecting to a resource

 Build a connection relationship: